NiamhG42/GameTools-Final-Project/README.md

 * Fixed issue where the player "car" clips through objects

 * Made a simple menu screen and a screen to explain the game's controls

+* Changed layout of racetrack (corners were too tight and hard to turn)